KerstenDoering/PubMedPortable/documentation/wiki.rst

     .. image:: ../plots/bar_chart/KRAS_BRCA2_CDKN2A_pubmed.png

-    - Running "python get_years.py" generates the same kind of CSV files as provided by the browser search, but it uses the pancreatic cancer data set from this documentation by sending a query to the PubMed2Go PostgreSQL database.
+    - Running "python get_years.py" generates the same kind of CSV files as provided by the browser search, but it uses the pancreatic cancer data set from this documentation by sending a query to the PubMedPortable PostgreSQL database.

         - Running this script with default parameters selects the user-based Xapian folder "full_text_index_title_text", but it can also be used with the results file in this documentation to reproduce the plot shown here: